 A student's final grade in an EOCT course will be determined using a combination of the student's grade in the course, (as stated by the course teacher) and the EOCT score.
-A student's final grade in the course will be calculated using the course grade as 85% and the EOCT score as 15% of the final grade.
+For students who enrolled in grade nine for the first time prior to July 1, 2011, the final grade in the course will be calculated using the teacher grade as 85% and the EOCT score as 15% of the final grade.
+For students enrolling in grade nine for the first time in 2011 - 2012 and beyond, the final grade in the course will be calculated using the teacher grade as 80% and the EOCT score as 20% of the final grade.
 Students must earn a 70 or higher as the final course grade to pass the course and earn credit towards graduation.
 When the student repeats a course to earn credit for graduation, he/she would participate in the EOCT at the end of the repeated course.
 EOCT scores will not be "banked".

-Schools that award 1.0 credit upon completion of a year-long course, should average the EOCT as 15% of the final grade.
-School that award 0.5 credit at the end of the first semester, and 0.5 credit at the end of the second semester, should average the EOCT in as 15% of the final second semester course grade.
+Schools that award 1.0 credit upon completion of a year-long course, should average the EOCT as 15% or 20% (dependent upon date first enrolled in grade nine) of the final grade.
+School that award 0.5 credit at the end of the first semester, and 0.5 credit at the end of the second semester, should average the EOCT in as 15% or 20% (dependent upon date first enrolled in grade nine) of the final second semester course grade.

 If a student is not present for the main administration or any make up administrations, the system may issue an Incomplete and allow the student to test during the next testing window.
-If all attempts have

-Georgia Department of Education Page 59 of 176 - August 2010 All Rights Reserved been made to have the student test or the student is not willing to participate, the system may issue a zero as 15% of their final grade.
+If all attempts have been made to have the student test or the student is not willing to participate, the system may issue a zero as 15% or 20% (dependent upon date first enrolled in grade nine) of their final grade.
 There should be sufficient documentation to indicate the student was notified of testing opportunities and was not willing to participate in the test at a future date.